 Key takeaways

-• Bonds’ steady income stream can help balance out equities during market volatility.
+• Bonds’ steady income stream can help balance out equities during periods of market volatility.

 • Different types of bonds, including government bonds, municipal bonds, agency bonds, corporate bonds and mortgage-backed securities, have different characteristics.